kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 - Surround the code with two backtick characters.
 - Use the ``code`` interpreted text role.

+If you want to see the styles for code blocks, see :doc:`code-blocks`.

 Syntax highlighting in inline code
 ----------------------------------